dame-flame: A Python Library Providing Fast Interpretable Matching for Causal Inference: Introduction

-The algorithms receive an input dataset with discrete observational covariates, a binary treatment indicator, and a continuous or discrete outcome column.
-It also receives either
+Users must begin by providing a dataset with discrete observational covariates, a binary treatment indicator, and a continuous or discrete outcome column.
+If users do not supply a separate holdout training dataset with the same covariates as the input dataset, optional parameters of the package, discussed in further detail in Section \ref{sec:user-guide}, will allow them to partition the input dataset to create the holdout training set.

-a separate holdout training dataset with the same covariates as the input dataset, or it can partition the input dataset to create the holdout set.
-The \textit{matching set} contains the units we aim to match and the \textit{holdout training set} is used to determine which variables are important.
 Users have a variety of options for handling {\em missing covariate data}.
-They can (1) exclude rows with missing values from the procedure, (2) impute the missing data via MICE \citep{buuren2010mice}, or (3) specify that matches should not occur on missing values, without dropping or imputing them.
+They can (1) exclude units with missing values from the procedure, (2) impute the missing data via the multiple imputation by chained equations (MICE) method \citep{buuren2010mice}, or (3) specify that matches should not occur on missing values without imputing them.
+In this third case, matches can still be made for a unit on its covariates that are not missing.

-After handling missing data, the algorithms begin by matching any units that can be matched exactly on all covariates, where both a treatment and control unit are contained in each matched group.
-The algorithms then execute the outer loop: updating sets of covariates to match on, referred to as active covariate sets, until a stopping criterion is reached.
+As described above, after handling missing data, the algorithms begin by matching any units that can be matched exactly on all covariates, where at least one treatment unit as well as at least one control unit are contained in each matched group.
+The algorithms then execute the outer loop: updating sets of covariates to match on, referred to as \textit{active covariate sets}, until a stopping criterion is reached.
 In each iteration, the algorithms execute the inner loop, examining each covariate set to select the best one to match on.
-Units that have identical values in all of the covariates that are part of the chosen covariate set form a matched group, given that at least one treatment unit and at least one control unit are present in the group.
+Units that have identical values for all of the covariates that are part of the chosen covariate set form a matched group, as long as at least one treatment unit and at least one control unit are present in the group.